stormasm/spanish/verbs/teachme/sentir.md

 ---

-¡He comido demasiado¡ Me siento muy pesado...
+- ¡He comido demasiado¡ Me siento muy pesado...
-I've eaten too much!
+- I've eaten too much!
 I feel very heavy.
-¿Ha sentido que le falta la respiración?
+- ¿Ha sentido que le falta la respiración?
-Have you had shortness of breath?
+- Have you had shortness of breath?
-Lo siento mucho, pero no tenemos habitaciones libres.
+- Lo siento mucho, pero no tenemos habitaciones libres.
-I am very sorry, but we have no rooms available.
+- I am very sorry, but we have no rooms available.
-¿Siente falta de aire al caminar o subir escaleras?
+- ¿Siente falta de aire al caminar o subir escaleras?
-Do you feel short of breath when you walk or go upstairs?
+- Do you feel short of breath when you walk or go upstairs?
-Me siento mejor.
+- Me siento mejor.
-I feel better.
+- I feel better.
-¿Se siente las piernas?
+- ¿Se siente las piernas?
-Do you feel your legs?
+- Do you feel your legs?
-¿Se ha sentido desorientado alguna vez?
+- ¿Se ha sentido desorientado alguna vez?
-Have you ever been disoriented?
+- Have you ever been disoriented?
+- Yo no me sentía bien.
+- I didn't feel well.
+- Me siento muy bien.
+- I feel very well.
+- Me siento muy mal.
+- I feel very bad.
+- Me siento mal.
+- I feel bad.

+---
 Lo siento, usted me parecía sospechoso parado en la puerta de afuera.
 I'm sorry, you looked suspicious standing outside the door.
-Yo no me sentía bien.
-I didn't feel well.
-Me siento muy bien.
-I feel very well.
-Me siento muy mal.
-I feel very bad.
-Me siento mal.
-I feel bad.

 ¿Me harás mi tarea?
 Que va!, lo siento pero no te haré tu tarea.
 Will you do my homework for me?
 No way!
 I’m sorry but I will not do your homework for you.

 Sentimos mucho que estés enfermo.
 We're very sorry that you're ill.

 ¿Cuándo empezó a sentir falta de aire?
 When did you start getting short of breath?

 Lo siento mucho, pero no estoy libre.
 I'm very sorry, but I'm not free.

 Para las mujeres, es muy importante sentirnos bellas.
 For us women, it is very important to feel beautiful.

 ¡ No se sienten en estas sillas !
 Don't you all sit in these chairs!
 Lo siento, eso es incorrecto.
 Lea la siguiente línea de letras más grandes.